Keylime Interactive

 Project Goals

-Communicate our findings after investigating AI and upskilling, and exploring opportunities into where and how they intersect
+Communicate findings after investigating AI and upskilling, and exploring opportunities into where and how they intersect

-Based on our findings, design and iterate a possible solution combining AI and upskilling into mid fidelity
+Based on findings, design and iterate possible solutions combining AI and upskilling into mid fidelity prototypes

 Approach